Welcome to my ProAutism Company, Tuck’s Tooques, LLC!

 Dad and I spent all of 2016 on a coast-to-coast sales and promotional tour of the United States.
 We logged over 27,000 miles, visiting 29 states and 46 national park units.
-We spoke about our ProAutism business model to more than 700 people at universities, schools, autism organizations, and individually.
+We spoke about our ProAutism business model to more than 700 people on university and high school campuses, corporate boardrooms, autism organizations, and 1-on-1 with dozens of individuals.
 We added three new products to our lineup late in the season: the Single Tasker beanie, the Breezy beanie, and Footsies, which are fleece-lined woven-wool footies.

 In the first quarter of 2017, sales are nearly double those of 2016.
 Also, we spoke with over 400 people and are currently scheduling additional presentations throughout the year.

 In September 2017, Tuck's Tooques was featured as one of North America's most innovative business models owned and operated by an Autistic person.
 We were also invited to address the board of directors at Autism Alliance of Michigan to testify as to the viability of business-ownership and community employment for Autistic adults.

 But, there’s more to Tuck’s Tooques than selling hats.